zzzmate/anime-website/README.md

-# Anime Website
+# Anime Website (twitch.tv styled)

+- auth login/register
 - made a website for anime since every anime website in my language is shit
-- have profile system (somehow steam designed)
+- have profile system (somehow steam designed) - (bio, nickname, pfp)
 - have comment section for each anime
 - u can request to upload an anime part or a full anime (u have interface as an admin to accept or deny it)
 - have favourites